 Some young people have several hundred online friends.
-Children should learn to recognise that online friends are not real friends, and that they can never be really sure that they are who they say they are.
-They should never divulge personal or sensitive information that could allow them to be identified or that could be used against them in the future.
+Young people should learn to recognise that online friends are not real friends, and that they can never be really sure that they are who they say they are.
+Young people should never divulge personal or sensitive information that could allow them to be identified or that could be used against them in the future.
 They should also be aware that 'friendly advice' from online friends could be used as a means of manipulation.

-As with other forms of online contact tool, when using social networking, children should never arrange to meet anyone that they only know online.
+As with other forms of online contact tool, when using social networking, young people should never arrange to meet anyone that they know only online.